1stupidgeek/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A simple multiplayer Tic-Tac-Toe game implimented in react and socket.io.
+A simple multiplayer Tic-Tac-Toe game implimented in react and socket.io

+This game supports 2 players at a time, there isn't room for a third person.

-(this isnt the ideal use of socket.io, I created this project for the sake of learning react)
+(this isnt the ideal use of socket.io, I created this project for the sake of learning react with web-sockets)

 This app uses -

-    **Frontend** - React
+    Frontend - React

-    **Backend**  - Node, Express and Socket.io
+    Backend  - Node, Express and Socket.io

 ## Available Scripts